Schwank Case Study:

 „Since first using Schwank our expectations have always been met.
 We are delighted with its high quality and the energy savings achieved.“

 Ing.
 Andrzej Trzcina, Maintenance Manager, ArcelorMittal

 Poland’s biggest steel production plant is located in Katowice and employs about 4,000 people producing 5 million tons of steel per year.
 It features three blast furnaces, two rolling mills, three lines of continuous steel casting as well as its own power plant.
 Main applications for its steel are railway and tram cars manufacturing, structural steel used in construction, appliances, and the automotive industry.
 In terms of technical solutions and process control systems, this iron works is recognised to be among the most modern facilities of its type in the world.
-Due to the size of the buildings, ArcelorMittal requires a heating system that is able to handle such large heights in an economical way providing a quick reaction time to changes in the outside temperature.
+Due to the size of the buildings, ArcelorMittal required a heating system that was able to handle large roof heights in an economical way and which provided a quick reaction time to changes in the outside temperature.

 ArcelorMittal strives to increase production while consuming ever fewer resources in the production process.
 A key criterion in the analysis is the energy sustainability index.
 It is used to consider all energy consuming appliances, including the heating system, as being substantial contributors to the overall efficiency and carbon footprint.
 A few years ago management commenced a search for a highly efficient heating system to replace its outdated central steam and hot water plant.
 While efficiency and social responsibility were in the forefront of criteria, the controllability of the system within different buildings was likewise important.
 With different working areas requiring different working temperatures, and operating times, flexibility was paramount.